jgravelle/Groqqle/src/Groqqle.md

         log_debug(f"Selected grade description: {grade_description}")

         return f"""
             Summarize the following news content from {url} for {grade_description}:
-        {content[:6000]}  # Limit content to first 6000 characters
+            {content}

             Your task is to provide a comprehensive and informative synopsis of the main subject matter, along with an SEO-optimized headline.
+The summary must stand alone, without mentioning the original source, its authors, or any references to articles, videos, or materials.
 Follow these guidelines:

             1. Generate an SEO-optimized headline that:
                 - Captures user interest without sensationalism
                 - Accurately represents the main topic
                 - Uses relevant keywords
                 - Is concise (ideally 50-60 characters)
                 - Maintains professionalism
                 - Does not begin with anything akin to "Imagine" or "Picture this"

             2. Format your headline exactly as follows:
                 HEADLINE: [Your SEO-optimized headline here]

             3. Write your summary using the inverted pyramid style:
                 - Start with a strong lede (opening sentence) that entices readers and summarizes the most crucial information
                 - Present the most important information first
                 - Follow with supporting details and context
                 - End with the least essential information
-        - Don't mention the parts of the pyramid.
+                - **Don't mention the parts of the pyramid.
 Just follow the structure.
-No need to say "in conclusion" in the conclusion, for example.
+Never say "in conclusion", for example.**

             4. Adjust the language complexity strictly targeted to the reading level for {grade_description}.
 This means:
                 - Use vocabulary appropriate for this comprehension level
                 - Adjust sentence structure complexity accordingly
                 - Explain concepts in a way that would be clear to someone at this educational level
                 - Do not specifically mention the target's age or grade level in the summary response

             5. Clearly explain the main topic or discovery being discussed
             6. Highlight key points, findings, or arguments presented in the content
             7. Provide relevant context or background information that helps understand the topic
             8. Mention any significant implications, applications, or future directions discussed
             9. If applicable, include important quotes or statistics that support the main points
-        10. Never discuss or reference the reference material, article, video, source, or author in the summary
+            10. **Never refer to the original article, its source, its author, its publisher, or itsss media format**.
+The summary must be a complete stand-alone piece without attribution to, or mention of, the source article.

-        Your summary should be approximately 200 words long.
             Use a neutral, journalistic tone, and ensure that you're reporting the facts as presented in the content, not adding personal opinions or speculation.

             Format your response as follows:
             HEADLINE: [Your SEO-optimized headline here]

             [Your comprehensive summary here, following the inverted pyramid style]
             """

     def _format_summary(self, summary: str, url: str) -> Dict[str, str]:
         parts = summary.split('\n', 1)